embeddedinn/embeddedinn.github.io/_posts/2016-12-12-understanding-X.509-certificate-structure.md

 {% include toc title="Table of contents" icon="file-text" %}

-Even with the increasing significance of Digital certificates, engineers are largely unaware of the underlying concepts and standards that dictate the certificate formats and contents.
+Even with increasing significance of Digital certificates, engineers are largely unaware of underlying concepts and standards that dictate certificate formats and contents.
 This is primarily because of the availability of hardened and stable software like OpenSSL that abstracts many things under friendly top level APIs.
-However, with the new wave of embedded devices using these technologies, we need to understand and re-visit the underlying technology to optimize them for the new-age requirements.
+However, with the new wave of embedded devices using these technologies, we need to understand and re-visit the underlying technology to optimize them for new-age requirements.

-When it comes to parsing a X.509 certificate by hand, the required information is scattered all over the place.
+When it comes to parsing and understanding a X.509 certificate by hand, information is scattered all over the place.
 This article aims at bringing in the basics together without going too much into specification details so that you can use it as a starting point to understand where and what to look for.

 ## Basics